 No matter where in a residence a wireless router is installed, sometimes the Wi-Fi signal will simply not be strong enough to maintain a good connection.
 The likelihood of this problem increases with longer distances and with severe obstructions such as brick walls between the router and the wireless client.
 One way to solve this problem is to upgrade the Wi-Fi antenna

 installed on the router.
 Some routers do not support antenna upgrades, but many do.
 The alternative involves installing an additional device called a repeater

 As with wireless routers, you can also improve the signal strength of wireless clients.
 Consider this when dealing with a single Wi-Fi device that suffers from a very short signal range compared to the rest of your devices.
 This technique can improve the ability of laptop computers to connect to Wi-Fi hotspots, for example.

 Many homeowners consider their wireless network setup a success when basic file and Internet connection sharing are functional.
-However, if proper security features are not in place, the job remains unfinished.
+However the job should not be considered finished until proper security measures are in place.
 Follow this checklist of essential steps for establishing and maintaining good Wi-Fi security on a home network.